I am Horisuzu

 ADVICE FOR THOSE TRYING TO COMPLETE LARGE SCALE WORK IN A SHORT TIME FRAME

 I understand that getting a tattoo is an exciting experience and that people getting larger work especially are in a bit of a rush in the first session to get as much done as possible.
 I understand that you want to get a lot of work done at once.
 However I find that the best way to accomplish this process is to come in regularly for appointments every two to three weeks.
-This is the minimum wait between appointments as your body needs time to heal, however keeping up this regiment will give you the best results in the shortest amount of time.
+This is the usual wait between appointments as your body needs time to heal, however keeping up this regiment will give you the best results in the shortest amount of time.

 ADVICE FOR THOSE ENDURING LONGER SESSIONS AND SENSITIVE AREAS